Skip to Content

 Mayfair

-Tapping into the 21st century, Arcadia Missa is a South London contemporary art gallery in Peckham and publishing house that centres around digital culture and the struggles of the contemporary world.
+Tapping into the 21st century, Arcadia Missa is a gallery and publishing house that centres around digital culture and the struggles of the contemporary world.

 While it mostly focuses on giving rise to young emerging artists, you can also expect the odd Turner Prize winner to be featured too.